Your Guide to posing for your Elopement Wedding

 One of the most important parts of capturing natural, stunning elopement or wedding photos is intimacy.
 No matter what pose or angle you take, there should be some kind of interaction between the couple.

 There are some basic but highly effective posing tips for capturing natural intimacy that are super easy to do and will take your photos to the next level.
 To create as natural-looking photo as possible, you should be sure to touch each other as much as possible.
+For men, if your hand is not touching your partner, the other hand should be placed in your pant pocket.

 This simple, classic pose has the typically shorter of the pair facing the hip of the taller, preferably in an embrace or at least touching.
 Remember to bend the elbows and knees, don’t force yourself into a stiff posture, and try gazing at one another for added effect!

-Chest to Chest
+Chest to Chest!

 Nothing says romance quite like a chest to chest pose.
 Can be an especially powerful pose to highlight peak moments of the ceremony or to show off anything you want to camera (like rings!) if the couples extend an arm toward the photographer.